Machine Learning for Trading Course

 - For Pass/Fail students: Your overall grade must be 75% or higher to get a passing grade.

-- Official communication is by email: We use piazza for discussions, but it is not an official communications channel.
+- Official communication is by email: We use Ed Discussion for discussions, but it is not an official communication channel.

 - Student responsibilities: Be aware of the deadlines posted on the schedule.
 Start work on projects even if they are not open on Canvas.

-- Grade contest period: After a project grade is released you have 7 days to contest the grade.
-After that time projects will not be reevaluated.
-You must have a very specific issue with a compelling argument as to why your grade is incorrect.
+- Grade contest period: After a project grade is released, you have 7 days to contest the grade.
+After that time, projects will not be re-evaluated.
+You must have a particular issue with a compelling argument as to why your grade is incorrect.
 Example compelling argument: “The TA took 10 points off because I was missing a chart, but the chart is visible on page 5.”
-Example not compelling argument: “I think I should have gotten more points, please regrade my project.”
+Example, not a compelling argument: “I think I should have gotten more points, please regrade my project.”

-- Grade contest process: Instruction to be released prior to Project 1 grade release.
+- Grade contest process: Instruction to be released before Project 1 grade release.